JRMfer/Project/PROCESS.md

 A problem arised with the datamap.
-As the dataset of the football transfers consists information about the two competitions ,instead of the countries, it took place it was difficult to linkt the countries in the datamap to these transfer.
+As the dataset of the football transfers consists information about the two competitions ,instead of the countries, it took place it was difficult to link the countries in the datamap to these transfer.
 So further preproccesing of the dataset was necessary.